maddiebowman/SF_crime_patterns/README.md

 ## Instructions
 **→ open: *'data'* folder**

 **→ open: *'Police_Department_Incident_Reports.zip'***

 **→ file expands to: *'Police_Department_Incident_Reports.csv'***

 ****Necessary to proceed with steps 1-4***

 1. **Run analysis/data_cleaning.ipynb** to clean source data and export as a csv
 2. **In terminal, run 'pyton db.py'** to create MongoDB database and necessary collections.
 3. **In terminal, run 'python app.py'** to launch the flask app and access the San Francisco Crime Dashboard.
-4. **Run analysis/crime_analysis.ipynb** for research analysis and results, and related visualizations to the crime data.
+4. **Run analysis/crime_analysis.ipynb** for research analysis, results, and related visualizations to the crime data.

 ### Data Source
 [**The San Francisco Police Department’s (SFPD) Incident Report Dataset**](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/data_preview)

-Data is compiled from the department’s Crime Data Warehouse (CDW) → Provides information on incident reports filed by the SFPD in CDW, or filed by the public with the SFPD → Source data is updated daily 10:00am PST
+Data is compiled from the department’s Crime Data Warehouse (CDW)

+→ Provides information on incident reports filed by the SFPD in CDW, or filed by the public with the SFPD

+→ Source data is updated daily 10:00am PST

 **Code does NOT currently account for new data as source data is updated*

 Data featured on the interactive city map is pulled from a random sample, stored and accessed using a MongoDB API endpoint